AKO-A official logo AKO-A

 Company business area logo Core Business Areas

-• Beverage Bottling and Distribution: Andina is primarily engaged in the production, marketing, and distribution of Coca-Cola Company's products, including sparkling beverages, juices, water, and sports drinks, across its operating territories.
+• Beverage Bottling and Distribution: Andina is primarily engaged in the production, bottling, and distribution of a wide range of non-alcoholic beverages, predominantly under license from The Coca-Cola Company.
+This includes carbonated soft drinks, juices, water, and other non-carbonated beverages.

 leadership logo Leadership and Structure

-Embotelladora Andina S.A. is led by a Board of Directors and an executive management team responsible for strategic direction and operational oversight.
-The company operates through distinct business units in Chile, Argentina, and Brazil, each with its own management structure.
+Embotelladora Andina S.A. is a publicly traded company with a Board of Directors overseeing its strategic direction.
+The executive leadership team is responsible for day-to-day operations.
+The company operates through distinct geographical divisions for Chile, Argentina, and Brazil.

 Top Products and Market Share